 Organizing public outreach activities on specific advocacy topic such as PR campaigns, press conferences, public lectures, etc.

-Advocacy work in AmCham is regulated by the Advocacy Guidelines, adopted by the Board of Governors in March 2009, and structured through the work of the Task Forces and Committees, as well as ad-hoc advocacy initiatives.
+Advocacy work in AmCham is regulated by the Working Group Guidelines and structured through the work of the Task Forces and Committees, as well as ad-hoc advocacy initiatives.
 Task Forces are a temporary working groups set up by the representatives of interested AmCham members to pursue short-term initiatives or issues of common interest while Committees are a more permanent formations aimed at pursuing long-term goals.
 Task Forces and ad-hoc initiatives have appointed leaderships by the Board of Governors, while Committees elect their own leadership and have greater autonomy in decision making.
 Both Committees and Task Forces declare their goals to the AmCham membership and prepare their action plans , according to which they are assessed by the Board of Governors once a year..